wellyshen/react-cool-starter/README.md

 ## Known Issues

-There're some 3rd party issues related to the version of webpack v4.
-Please be patient for them:

-* For deprecated warning of `(node:31249) DeprecationWarning: Tapable.plugin is deprecated.
-Use new API on '.hooks' instead` is caused from [assets-webpack-plugin](https://github.com/kossnocorp/assets-webpack-plugin) and there's a [open issue](https://github.com/kossnocorp/assets-webpack-plugin/issues/86) for it.

-* HMR doesn't work for style.
+HMR doesn't work for style.
 Because of I use (mini-css-extract-plugin)[https://github.com/webpack-contrib/mini-css-extract-plugin] to instead of [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin).
 And it'll [support HMR](https://github.com/webpack-contrib/mini-css-extract-plugin#mini-css-extract-plugin) soon.

 ## To Do...